techidaily/site-some-techniques/source/_posts/exploring-the-craziest-personalized-gpt-variations-top-3-outrageously-creative-experiments.md

 ![A screenshot of the response including Sun sign and moon sign explanations](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/08/screenshot_20240801_225219_chatgpt.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  This is a detailed birth chart!
 However, it doesn't take AI to do a birth chart, just an extensive database.
 A real test would be to prompt the GPT to apply this chart to a specific scenario.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ###  Prompt: What Would Be a Good Career for Me Based on This Info?